 It is a common assumption that if a cat is straining in the litter box, he is constipated.
 However, primarily in male cats, a more concerning and life-threatening reason for straining in the litter box is a urethral obstruction.

-Pay attention if your cat is sleeping more or sleeping less, suddenly has bad breath or is eliminating outside of the litter box, as these and others can be signs that something is wrong.
-Cats are masters at hiding signs of illness; keeping your eyes open can help you figure out when they need help.
+Cats are masters at hiding signs of illness; keeping your eyes open for these signs can help you figure out when they need help.

 Fear Free is a program for veterinary professionals, the pet professional community, and pet owners that is focused on alleviating fear, anxiety, and stress before and during visits to the veterinary hospital.